-I was really inspired about “Embodied Sexuality,” and am finding myself asking the question, what does it mean to fully embody my sexuality?
+I was really inspired about “Embodied Sexuality”.
+What does it mean to fully embody my sexuality?

-I developed a playful new workshop for an event where I taught years ago.
+I developed a playful new workshop for an event that I taught years ago.

 For me, it means a lot of things.

-My embodied sexuality means I am fully present in my body, and that I look to my body for information when things get scary or uncertain, rather than disassociate or run away from it.
-It is seeing that my own body is a huge source of information that I want to honor and listen to.
+My embodied sexuality means I am fully present in my body.
+I look to my body for information when things get scary or uncertain, rather than run away from it.
+It is seeing that my own body is a huge source of information.
+And that I want to honor and listen to it.

 I pause during my day to feel my heart beating, my blood coursing through my veins and my energy vibrating.